 - Winter months offer the best viewing opportunities, with negative low tides occurring during the day (instead of during the middle of the night like during summers).

 - Time your tide pool visit for the hour before and the hour after the low tide.

 One thing I love about exploring tide pools is that even if you show up empty-handed, you’ll still have a blast.
 A couple key items can help ensure an ever better experience:

 - A pocket guide to seashore life, great for helping you identify what you see (we use this one).
-If you’re super enthusiastic, you might even want to create a tide pool scavenger hunt.
+These tide pool photos from Michele at FunOrangeCountyParks.com give you an idea of what you might see.

 - If you’re bringing a toddler to the tide pools along with an older child, ask a friend to come along.
 Toddlers will need all of your attention, I guarantee it.